Skip to content

 • The Thanos Imperative

-When all of this was unfolding in space, Norman Osborn rise to national power and took control.
-Introduced in Secret War #2 and present during Secret Avengers, the young Inhuman known as Daisy ‘Quake’ Johnson was recruited by Nuck Fury to be part of his Secret Warriors to fight Hydra.
+As all of this unfolded in space, Norman Osborn rose to national power and took control.
+Introduced in Secret War #2 and present during Secret Avengers, the young Inhuman known as Daisy ‘Quake’ Johnson was recruited by Nick Fury to be part of his Secret Warriors to fight Hydra.
 All of this is collected in six Secret Warriors volumes.
-This is also this Dark era that

 After a little detour from Medusa by the Illuminati, The Inhumans found themselves back in Fantastic Four, with Jonathan Hickman at the helm.
 In his run, the writer introduced The Universal Inhumans, a collective of races that had been genetically altered to be Inhumans.
 For the whole picture and to read the whole run, see Jonathan Hickman’s Fantastic Four Reading Order.